securient/dnsenum/README.txt

-README - dnsenum.pl VERSION: 1.2
+README - dnsenum.pl VERSION: 1.2.1

-multithread perl script to enumerate DNS information on a domain and to discover non-contiguous ip blocks.
+multithreaded perl script to enumerate DNS information of a domain and to discover non-contiguous ip blocks.

 OPERATIONS: